Dev1nxavier/Lemmings_revenge/Proposal.md

 updateGame(): updates character positions and changes to obstacles, scoreboard.

-isGround(int char_y_pos, int char_x_pos): Boolean method for determining
-if a character is on the ground.
-Returns true if the character's Rectangle x, y coordinates cross ground.

-onCollision(int char_y_pos, int char_x_pos): Boolean.
-Returns true if a
-character's Rectangle x, y coordinates cross an obstacle.

 LevelView class: The main JPanel that renders the level, environment, and characters.
 Includes an ActionListener for detecting Timer events, and a mouseListener for determining which character was selected.